rozsival/nette-foundation-emails/README.md

 	name: 'Your Name' # default name to be set for messages as 'sent from'
 ```

-The service has three simple methods to `createMessage` through the `MailFactory`
+The service has three methods - to `createMessage` through the `MailFactory` (this method accepts same arguments
-(this method accepts same arguments as `create` method of `MailFactory` and only returns the resulting message),
+as `create` method of `MailFactory` and only returns the resulting message), to create a `link` to your website
-to create a `link` to your website using Nette `LinkGenerator` and to send created `NetteFoundationEmails\Message`.
+using Nette `LinkGenerator` and to send the created `Message`.
+The `sendMessage` method throws `MailServiceException`
-The `sendMessage` method throws `NetteFoundationEmails\Exceptions\MailServiceException` if the message could not be sent
-through Nette `IMailer`.
+if the message could not be sent through Nette `IMailer`.

 ## License